 But that’s not true, for any of us.

 There is no effort that’s wasted in expanding our awareness.
-What ends up happening is the fruits of our labor which we cannot worry about or try to control.
+Whatever ends up happening is what’s supposed to be revealed at that time (which we cannot worry about or try to control).

 We walk through a labyrinth every day.
 It’s our path to building levels of consciousness.
 Sometimes we may find a garden of treasures or stumble upon nothing but a dead end.
 All of this adds to our chamber of self-knowledge in how we react to what we receive and how we move forward.

 If we regard the effort with reverence then there is nothing to fear…